dmd-program/dmd-100/practice/daily_design_journal.md

 - Pinterest
 - Tumblr

-**Instructions**
+## Steps to completion

-- Document, describe, sketch, pin, or post one object that you come into contact with each day for two weeks.
+1. Document, describe, sketch, pin, or post one object that you come into contact with each day for two weeks.
-- Respond to questions in the corresponding discussion thread on Canvas.
+2. Respond to questions in the activity discussion thread on Canvas.

 **Questions:**